MidnightSunNeverSets/stock-market-simular/README.md

 - As a user, I want to be able to forward the stock market to the next day
 - As a user, I want to be able to save my portfolio when I exit
 - As a user, I want to be able to choose between reloading my portfolio or starting a new one

+## Phase 4: Task 2
+- Made use of the Map interface in the StockMarketGUI class.

+## Phase 4: Task 3
+Given more time, one of the things I would like to change is the ArrayList fields in the Market class that store the company names and available stocks.
+As each name corresponds to a single stock, it would be more efficient to use a single Map implementation instead, where the company name is the key and the corresponding stock is the value.

+I would also like to refactor the StockMarketGUI class.
+The class is involved with creating both the GUI components and implementing the functionality of the simulator.
+Therefore, to increase cohesion, I could extract all the methods and fields dealing with the simulator to a separate class, using an association to the new class to implement the simulator functionality in the GUI.